Embow24/Professional-README-Generator/Sample ReadMe file.md

    * [Questions](#Questions)

   ## License
-  MIT
+  Mozilla

   ## Installation
   npm i

   ## Usage
-  Run node index.js in the command line
+  node index.js

   ## Contribute
   Please feel free to contribute

   ## Tests
-  npm tests must be run
+  npm tests

   ## Questions
   * [Click to access GitHub](https://www.github.com/Embow24)
-  * If you have any questions send me an email at this address: @gmail.com
+  * If you have any questions send me an email at this address: @gmail